Think about the user

-AdMob supports a variety of ad formats, so be sure to request correct sizes for different placements on different devices.
+AdMob supports a variety of ad formats, so make sure that you request the correct sizes for different placements on different devices.

 Use appropriate ad formats

-Make sure you use the right type of ad for the screen mode - landscape or portrait.
-For instance, placing a portrait ad when the app is in landscape mode may hurt performance of your ads.
-Utilize smart banners (Android, iOS) to get the most appropriate ads for your apps.
+Make sure that you use the right type of ad for the screen mode – landscape or portrait.
+For instance, placing a portrait ad when the app is in landscape mode may hurt the performance of your ads.
+Utilise smart banners (Android, iOS) to get the most appropriate ads for your apps.

-According to our developers forum website, you may also specify demographic targeting information.
+According to our developers' forum website, you can also specify demographic targeting information.
 Out of respect for user privacy, we ask that publishers only use location and demographic data for targeting if that information is already requested by their app for core functionality.

 It is important to experiment and observe how different ad placements perform within parts of your app.
-AdMob will automatically adjust ad serving to show ads that perform better for your user base to optimize your revenue.
-However, paying attention to performance in the reports in your account, as well as carefully segmenting your traffic can help deliver the best performance for your app.
+AdMob will automatically adjust ad serving to show ads that perform better for your user base to optimise your revenue.
+However, paying attention to performance in the reports in your account, as well as carefully segmenting your traffic, can help to deliver the best performance for your app.